winston-yallow/govem/README.md

 - add `govem refresh` subcommand for re-downloading or re-copying files for the installation
 - create a nice looking logo, preferably one that works as ASCII art
+- rename `--name` to `--identifier` or something similar, to make it clear that it's only part of the full automatically generated name that starts with `Godot` as prefix
 - transfer this roadmap from the readme to actual actionable and detailed github issues

 ## License